Ram Lemon Trucks: Fire Risk Recall and Lemon Law

 The new Ram Truck fire risk recall is a major safety concern.
 Ram Trucks has recalled almost 250,000 of its trucks due to the risk of engine fire.
 The root of the problem in the recalled Ram Trucks is in the transmission.
 Pressure buildup in the transmission can cause fluid to leak from the dipstick tube onto an ignition source in the engine compartment and cause a fire.
 This is a significant safety issue and, so far, FCA US is aware of at least one injury related to the defect.

-Trucks that are subject to the recall, or any recall, should be repaired at no cost to the owners, however, FCA US does not plan to start notifying dealers and owners until December 2022, and the fix for this problem is still “under development.”
+A lemon truck that is subject to the recall, or any recall, should be repaired at no cost to the owners.
+However, FCA US does not plan to start notifying dealers and owners until December 2022, and the fix for this problem is still “under development.”

 Lemon law is not limited to safety issues